 The test results will be explained to you before you are discharged from the unit.
 If a biopsy or polyp has been removed, this will be sent to the laboratory for testing and the results will take longer; we will explain when these results will be available.
 You will also be given a written report of your procedure and instructions as to what to do if you have any problems following the test and a copy of the results will be sent to your GP.
 If you need one, you will be given a clinic appointment.

 How to contact us

-City Hospital and Birmingham Treatment Centre patients
+City Hospital and Birmingham Treatment Centre patients 0121 507 5318 or 0121 507 4062 Monday- Friday 8am- 6.30pm

-Monday - Friday, 7.30am - 6.30pm

 Sandwell Hospital patients